Automated External Defibrillator Program

 Contact the EHS Fire & Life Safety Office for assistance with this at 919-515-2568 or email the AED Program Manager.

 Medical direction for NC State’s AED program is provided by Wake County Emergency Services (EMS).
 This partnership ensures sound program development and support to campus partners.

 CARDIOPULMONARY RESUSCITATION (CPR)

 Cardiopulmonary resuscitation (CPR) plays a vital role in the chain of survival from cardiac arrest.
 While the first uses of external chest compressions were documented as early as 1903, CPR did not become a standard of treatment until the early-1960s.
 Endorsed by the American Heart Association in 1963, CPR has evolved ever since.
 As more research is conducted on the subject of cardiac arrest, the American Heart Association continues to refine its guidelines, which generally are released every five years.
 In the latest update (2015), the option of “Hands Only CPR” was introduced.
 Aimed at non-professional rescuers, hands only CPR is a concept that removes mouth-to-mouth from the steps of CPR, instead focusing only on high quality chest compressions.

 First Aid/CPR/AED Courses

 NC State offers an awareness level course, without certification for campus partners.
 Visit REPORTER or click here to register for this course.
-To schedule a course for your department, office, or organization, please contact the Fire Marshal Training program coordinator.
-Please note: The course offered by the NC State Fire Marshal is geared towards the lay rescuer and does not provide formal CPR certification.
+To schedule a course for your department, office, or organization, please contact the Fire & Life Safety Training program coordinator.
+Please note: The course offered by NC State Fire & Life Safety is geared towards the lay rescuer and does not provide formal CPR certification.